 Departments with research projects this summer include: physics and astronomy, mechanical engineering, biomedical engineering, chemical engineering, computer science, psychology, biology, animal behavior, geology, comparative humanities, foreign language, English, classics, and education.

-Bucknell continues to emphasize the strength of its undergraduate research programs as a major benefit for students who arrive on campus engaged and ready to participate.
+Collaboration with professors Bucknell continues to emphasize the strength of its undergraduate research programs as a major benefit for students who arrive on campus engaged and ready to participate.
 In many cases, the students collaborate directly with their professors.

 Smith and Kassab were joined in Cape Hatteras by geology professors Jeff Trop and R. Craig Kochel, and the team is now working to interpret the research.